-In \cref{fig:3a}, for the slab system with $n=4$, we present a typical time series extract of the force $F(t)$ required to actuate the lever (top left plot), together with the corresponding relative position of the slabs $R_i$(t) (bottom left plot).
+For a stack with $n = 4$, we present in \cref{fig:3a} a typical time series extract of the force $F(t)$ required to actuate the lever (top left plot), together with the corresponding relative position of the slabs $R_i$(t) (bottom-left plot).
 The experiments exhibit stick-slip, with stick periods when the slabs are immobile ($R_i \approx \mathrm{constant}$) and $F$ increases monotonically, punctuated by macroscopic slip events.
-These slip events are identified by a sudden position jump, $\Delta R_a$ (with $a$ denoting the sliding interface), accompanied by an abrupt force drop $\Delta F > 0$, cf.~\cref{fig:3a}.
+These slip events are identified by a sudden position jump, $\Delta R_a > 0$ (with $a$ denoting the sliding interface), accompanied by an abrupt force drop $\Delta F > 0$, cf.~\cref{fig:3a}.
 On all occasions, we find that only one layer slips at a time, recovering similar dynamics as in the numerical model in the compliant driving regime with a similar value for $\Phi$ (\cref{fig:2b}).
-However, we note that during the stick periods, we observe what seem to be `slow slip' events where an interface moves gradually, leading to a non-linear force response.
+However, we note that during the stick periods, we observe what seems to be `slow slip' where an interface moves gradually, leading to a non-linear force response.
 These are out of our primary focus but are discussed at the end of the section.

 For each value of $n$, we acquire an ensemble of at least $100$ slip events per layer, such that the slip quantities associated can be represented as probability distributions.
-For example, in \cref{fig:3b}, we show the probability distribution of force drops, $P(\Delta F)$, occurring on the interface $a=1$, for all cases of $n$ considered.
-Starting from the peaked distribution for $n=1$, as $n$ increases, the distributions broaden and take higher average values.
+For example, in \cref{fig:3b}, we show the probability distribution of force drops, $P(\Delta F)$, occurring on the interface $a = 1$, for all cases of $n$ considered.
+Starting from the peaked distribution for $n = 1$, as $n$ increases, the distributions broaden and take higher average values.

 In contrast with more classic stick-slip experiments with a single interface~\cite{Heslot1994}, the global measure $\Delta F$ is not a direct quantification of the frictional properties of the interface but couples with the specific kinematic of the lever.
 Still, the fact that only one interface slips allows us to extract a jump in a friction-like quantity $\Delta \mu_a$ (or stick-slip amplitude) from $\Delta F$.
-We define the friction coefficient $\mu_a$ of a slipping interface $a$ as the horizontal force acting on this interface divided by the normal force.
-Considering the horizontal force balance on an interface $a$, the interface has to resist the combined forces of the pulling springs of the slabs $i\geq a$, such that
+We define the friction coefficient $\mu_i$ of an interface $i$ as the horizontal force acting on this interface divided by the normal force.
+Considering the horizontal force balance on an interface $i$, the interface has to resist the combined forces of the pulling springs of the slabs $j \geq i$, such that